 Who Is Frank Ocean?

-Christopher Francis Ocean, also known as Frank Ocean, was born in Long Beach, California, on October 28, 1987.
+Frank Ocean was born in Long Beach, California, on October 28, 1987.
 He grew up in New Orleans, but moved to Los Angeles in his late teens to pursue a career in music.
 Ocean started out ghostwriting tracks for such pop stars as Justin Bieber and Beyoncé, but soon achieved fame as an artist when, in 2011, he released a mixtape of his own music, titled nostalgia, ULTRA.
 His next effort, channel ORANGE, was unveiled in 2012 to both critical and popular acclaim, and he followed with the back-to-back releases of Endless and Blonde in 2016.

 While in high school, Ocean began recording music and worked various odd jobs to pay for the studio time.
 After graduating from high school in 2005, he enrolled at the University of New Orleans.
 However, in August of that year, Hurricane Katrina hit and wreaked havoc on the region.
 Amidst the chaos, the facility where Ocean was recording at the time was badly flooded and looted, prompting him to set aside his academic ambitions and take some time to pursue his musical goals.